Ameba-AIoT/ameba-rtos-pro2-doc/source/application_note/02_SDK.rst

 For example

-If user want to obtain the version information for a specific library, such as the “wlan” lib, user could implement the code like following code piece.
+If user want to obtain the version information for a specific library, such as the "wlan" lib, user could implement the code like following code piece.

 .. code-block:: bash